Photo:

 Make sleepovers safe

-All activities adhere to clearly defined policies, such as never permitting one leader to be in a group by himself.
-A group of 30 may have five or six adult leaders.
+All activities adhere to clearly defined policies, such as never permitting one leader to be in a group by themself.
+A group of 30 kids may have five or six adult leaders.
 “There are some best practices for this kind of thing.
 We don’t do it any other way,” he says.
 “It’s for the protection of the adults, as well as the students.”

 Each event involves registration forms, including family contacts, medical histories and other information.
 For a sleepover at the church, boys are in one wing and girls in the other.
 Adults are at the doors to make sure no one comes in or goes out.
 And there is a police officer on site.